TwinsUK/.github/profile/README.md

 **We recommend all projects should be initialised as private until disclosure control checks have been run**

 They can be viewed by members of TwinsUK who you invite to collaborate when set to private.

+## Data Privacy & Access

+TwinsUK handles sensitive health and genomic data.
+Please note:

+- No raw participant data is stored in this GitHub organisation
+- Sharing of data or results must follow ethical approvals and data governance policies

+## Contact
+If you have any questions or suggestions, please open an issue, or contact:

+- Ruth Bowyer (ruth.bowyer@kcl.ac.uk)
+- Harry Watson (harry.watson@kcl.ac.uk)